 Originally launched in 2019, Flow quickly rose to prominence as the blockchain partner of the NBA.
 A product of Dapper Labs (the team behind legacy project CryptoKitties), Flow facilitated the launch and is the host of NBA Top Shot, making the blockchain an integral component in the popularization of non-fungible tokens.

 Like Tezos, Flow uses a solely PoS consensus mechanism to verify transactions.
 Because of this, the blockchain can handle a higher amount of TPS than Ethereum, with Flow developers stating that the chain has sustainably allowed for “a throughput of significantly more than 100 TPS,” though they don’t specify an exact number.

 Aside from Blocktobay (a popular Flow-native NFT marketplace), Flow NFTs are tradeable via OpenSea, Rarible, Foundation, and many other platforms.
 Flow has become a popular place for sporting NFTs, as organizations like the NBA, NFL, UFC, and more have launched their own marketplaces on the blockchain.
 Yet, similar to Solana, Flow isn’t as widely used as Ethereum, resulting in fewer NFT marketplaces and fewer people trading on the blockchain.

 Worldwide Asset Exchange (WAX)

-Similar to other high-efficiency blockchains, Wax employs a PoS mechanism, but also creates carbon offset NFTs, and partners with Climate Care as part of a mission for sustainability.
+Similar to other high-efficiency blockchains, Wax employs a PoS mechanism but also creates carbon offset NFTs and partners with Climate Care as part of a mission for sustainability.
 Similar to Flow, transaction fees are significantly low, and as a unique incentive to collectors, network fees on WAX are redistributed to the WAX community.

-Binance Smart Chain (BSC)
+Binance Chain (BNB)